Does your cat need a vet? Welcome to Coastal Cat Clinic!

 Who are we?

 We are a feline-only cat-friendly primary care veterinary clinic in Jacksonville, NC and the only cat specialty hospital in town.
 We are a small and personal place to take your kitty to the doctor in a quiet and relaxed atmosphere.
 Dr. Smith has been practicing since 1994 in eastern NC.
-Coastal Cat Clinic opened on March 2.
-2000 and was purchased by Dr. Crystal Smith on June 1, 2005.
+Coastal Cat Clinic opened on March 2, 2000.
+Dr. Crystal Smith purchased the practice on June 1, 2005.

 What do we do for cats?